yehudasa/rgw-object-broker/README.md

 2. Now create the *ServiceInstance*.

     *Optional:* Set a custom bucket name.
-If one is not provided, a random GUID is generated.
-Edit *examples/service-catalog/service-instance.yaml*
+If one is not provided, a random GUID is generated Edit *examples/service-catalog/service-instance.yaml*

     Snippet:
     ```yaml